Namaskar-1F64F/volt-audit/report.md

+# ABG | Always Be Growing
+Always Be Growing is a group of talented Web3 Engineers. https://abg.garden

 # Introduction

 The Volt protocol aims to peg a stablecoin to inflation, but with this PR, a new "oracle" is going to be used as a stop-gap measure.